Best Tourist Sim Cards in Zimbabwe in 2025

 I generally recommend this Airalo plan for most tourists visiting Zimbabwe which includes 1GB of data which is valid for 7 days and costs $9.50 USD.

-In Zimbabwe, two main SIM card providers dominate the telecommunications industry – Econet Wireless and NetOne Cellular.
+There are two main mobile networks in Zimbabwe that dominate the market: Econet Wireless and NetOne Cellular.

 The price of a Econet Wireless tourist sim card in Zimbabwe is 9,682 ZWL.